 1. Assessment of prospects

 The Directors have assessed the Group’s longer-term prospects, primarily with reference to the results of the Board-approved five-year strategic plan.
-This is driven by the Group’s business model (detailed on pages 12 to 13) and strategy (detailed on pages 14 to 19), which are fundamental to understanding the future direction of the business, while factoring in the Group’s principal risks (detailed on pages 34 to 40) and the potential opportunities and risks of climate change (detailed on pages 52 to 57).
-The Directors continue to consider the ongoing challenges to the global economy and the uncertainty this creates, particularly in the early years of the strategic plan.
-The Directors have also considered the Group’s ability to generate cash and maintain a strong financial position throughout the economic cycle, including the level of available cash at 30 September 2022.
+This is driven by the Group’s business model (detailed on pages 12 and 13) and strategy (detailed on pages 14 and 15), which are fundamental to understanding the future direction of the business, while factoring in the Group’s principal risks (detailed on pages 34 to 38) and the potential opportunities and risks of climate change (detailed on pages 49 to 53).
+The Directors continue to consider the ongoing challenges to the global economy, including the impact on each market and geography which the Group serves, and the uncertainty this creates, particularly in the early years of the strategic plan.
+The Directors have also considered the Group’s ability to generate cash and maintain a strong financial position throughout the economic cycle, including the level of available cash at 30 September 2023.

 The strategic planning process is undertaken annually, and includes analyses of profit performance (including our core business and new product pipeline and ‘mega-programmes’), cash flow, investment programmes (including manufacturing capacity increases and our acquisition pipeline) and returns to shareholders.
-Completion of the strategic plan is a Group wide process engaging employees throughout the business, including all senior management in their respective areas.
-The strategy was reviewed and approved by the Board in May 2022 (covering the five years to September 2027).
-The strategy is built market by market, geography by geography recognising the differing dynamics in each whilst also considering the longer-term impact of the Company achieving Net Zero Carbon for its own operations (Scope 1 & 2 emissions) combined with the wider global ambition to reduce carbon usage over varying time periods.
-The Company also operates a shorter-term rolling 24-month forecast, predicated on the IBP process, which forms the basis for the 2023 budget and key operational decisions over this shorter time frame.
-The first two years of the strategy align to the rolling forecast.
+Completion of the strategic plan is a Group-wide process engaging employees throughout the business, including all senior management in their respective areas.
+The strategy was reviewed and approved by the Board in May 2023 (covering the five years to September 2028).
+The strategy is built market by market and geography by geography recognising the differing dynamics in each whilst also considering the longer-term impact of the Company achieving our goal of Net Zero across all scopes by 2050 combined with the wider global ambition to reduce carbon usage.
+The Company also operates a shorter-term rolling 24-month forecast, predicated on the IBP process, which forms the basis for the 2024 budget and key operational decisions over this shorter time frame.
+The first two years of the strategy have been realigned to the rolling forecast, taking account of changes to the economic outlook since the strategy was finalised in May 2023.
+The subsequent three years of the strategy have been reviewed and updated where the revisions to the first two years are expected to have a consequential impact, either positive or negative.

 2. Viability period